 Cat sedatives can cause your cat to become more panicky and confused, will have difficulty in balancing and standing upright, and can increase the chances of being injured as they cannot protect themselves when they need to, and more.

 Only consider cat sedatives if and only if it is necessary in such undesirable situations like aggression, increased lethargy, or vomiting which means that your cat is extremely distressed when traveling.
+It’s best to consult with you veterinarian if you are concerned and he/she can advise whether sedatives are the best option for you cat.

-It is better to bring lots of treats, their favorite toys and blanket, calming music if it works for them, and a calming collar.
+If possible, it’s best to bring lots of treats, their favorite toys and blanket, calming music if it works for them, and a calming collar.

 How Do Cats Do Their Business When In The Cabin?